IvoVuk/Face-Mask-classification/README.md

 We think that every person each individually should strive to contribute in his own way to suppress the spread of Covid-19, and putting an end to the pandemic.

-Well, this is our way of contribution :smile:.
+Well, this is our way of contribution :smile:

 ### Demo
 __________________________________________________________________________